marcgirbaub/BrewQuest/README.md

 The application is deployed and available on Vercel.
 You can access the production version at the following URL: https://brewquest.vercel.app/

+If you prefer to run the application locally, please follow the below instructions.

 ## **Getting started**

 Node version: **18.15.0**